 Mesalazine preparations – patients who take their medications (Pentasa, Mezavant, Asacol, Octasa, etc) 2 or 3 times per day can get just as much response by taking them once daily.
-Therefore I would advise taking the last dose before the fast starts on Monday evening instead of at bed-time.
-The Tuesday dose can be taken as a once daily dose on Tuesday evening after the fast goes out.
+Therefore I would advise taking the last dose before the fast starts on Shabbos instead of at bed-time.
+The Sunday dose can be taken as a once daily dose on Sunday evening after the fast goes out.
 If you are concerned about waiting until then, you can take half the dose in the morning without water or using a small amount of water, and half in the evening.

 Steroids – It is risky to miss steroid medication even for a day, which is why patients are gradually weaned off prednisolone instead of abrupt withdrawals.
 One way around this is to gradually change the times of your dose as the fast approaches each day for 5 days so that your morning dose is taken a little later each day until the day before the fast when you take the steroids in the evening before the fast.
 On the fast day itself, you can now take the dose after the fast goes out and revert to your usual morning dose the following day.

 Azathioprine and 6-mercaptopurine – drugs such as these have long half lives so won’t have any impact if you simply take the medication after the fast goes out instead of in the morning.